NIAEFEUP/slides/web-workshop/presentation.md

 third(); // this function will run, once the above function is finished
 ```

-If a function takes one minute to execute our website will freze until the function has finished its execution
+If a function takes one minute to execute our website will freeze until the function has finished its execution

 ```js
 const takes_one_minute = () => sleep(60);